-These consolidated financial statements have been approved for issue by the Board of Directors on 22 June 2015.
+These consolidated financial statements were approved for issue by the Board of Directors on 20 June 2016.

 2. Summary of significant accounting policies

 The principal accounting policies applied in the preparation of these consolidated financial statements are set out below.
 These policies have been consistently applied to all the years presented, unless otherwise stated.